UPDATED – FEBRUARY 12, 2021

 Eligible Canadians currently outside Canada who need financial assistance can contact the nearest Government of Canada office or Global Affairs Canada’s 24/7 Emergency Watch and Response Centre in Ottawa at +1 613-996-8885 (call collect where available) or [email protected].

 WHILE IN THE U.S.

 The Embassy of Canada and our Consulates are currently operating with very reduced on-site presence in line with U.S. and Canadian government guidance.
 We are facing high demands for support and advise against visiting in person.
-At the moment, we are currently experiencing high call volumes.
-If you require consular assistance, please contact us by email at [email protected].
+If you require consular assistance, please contact us by phone at 1-844-880-6519 or email at [email protected].